MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

 **MITRE IDs**: T1114

-This detection generates alerts for non-Microsoft OAuth apps with metadata (name, URL, publisher, etc.) that has previously been observed in apps with suspicious mail-related activity.
-These apps might be part of the same attack campaign and possibly involved in exfiltration of sensitive information.
+This detection generates alerts for non-Microsoft OAuth apps with metadata, such as *name*, *URL*, or *publisher*, that had previously been observed in apps with suspicious mail-related activity.
+This app might be part of an attack campaign and might be involved in exfiltration of sensitive information.

 **TP or FP?**